What Is a Product?

 Kotler’s 5 Product Level Model

-Businesses need to tailor their products to satisfy customers’ needs and wants, but that is a difficult task for businesses with limited resources.
+Businesses need to tailor their products to satisfy customers’ needs and wants, but that is a difficult task for companies with limited resources.
 For many companies, it’s not feasible or cost-effective to customize each product by segmenting the market in alignment with customer preferences like price point, color preference, size requirements, etc.

 The more flexibility these types of businesses have when configuring goods (such as scaling production output accordingly), the better off they will be at satisfying all consumer demands while also maximizing profitability.

-Philip Kotler, an economist, devised a model that recognizes that customers have 5 levels of need ranging from functional/core needs to emotional needs.
+Philip Kotler, an economist, devised a model that recognizes that customers have five levels of need ranging from functional/core needs to emotional needs.
 He established three drivers of how customers attach value to a product:

 - Want: A specific requirement of products to satisfy a need.